dbader/large-type.com/README.md

-# [large-type.com](http://large-type.com) – Display and share text in VERY LARGE font
+# [large-type.com](http://large-type.com) – Display and share text in a large font, directly from your browser

 ![](twitter-card.png)